joblib/threadpoolctl/README.md

 workloads that involve nested parallelism so as to mitigate oversubscription issues.

+> **Important:** In its current state, `threadpoolctl` is only designed for situations where BLAS/OpenMP are called from the main thread.
+> Once you start calling code from a Python thread pool, behavior will be very inconsistent.
+>
+> Examples where it will work fine:
+>
+> * When you're using it to configure a worker in a process pool (as long as the workers don't starts their own Python thread pool.)
+> * A Jupyter notebook, again so long as you don't call BLAS/OpenMP from a Python thread pool.
+>
+> For more details and a plan to fix this, see https://github.com/joblib/threadpoolctl/issues/208

 ## Installation

 - For users, install the last published version from PyPI: